Government Social Research

-Promotion and successful completion of the scheme will see you earn around £45k to £55k, while other benefits include the Civil Service pension scheme, professional qualifications, flexible working, season ticket loans, sports and social activities, childcare assistance and more.
+In addition you will also have access to the benefits available to all UK Civil Servants, including the Civil Service pension scheme, professional qualifications, flexible working, season ticket loans, sports and social activities, childcare assistance and more.

 If you are successful at the assessment centre, you'll be invited to take part in a final selection process.

 The specialist assessments will assess your broad capabilities and motivation to be part of the profession you've chosen.
 You'll be sent detailed guidance before the assessment to explain what is involved.